Five Foods High in Creatine

 5. What vegan foods are naturally high in creatine?

-Creatine is mostly found in the muscle meat of animal products.
+Creatine is mostly found in animal products, such as muscle meat.

 However, vegans can obtain creatine naturally by consuming foods that are rich sources of amino acids needed to synthesize creatine, such as pumpkin and sesame seeds, walnuts, almonds, watercress, spinach, and spirulina.